 West Antarctica is largely ice-covered, which means its geological archives are hidden beneath a massive layer of ice.
 Drilling down into the ice is vital for accessing valuable records of past climate and ice sheet behaviour.

-We are embarking on an ambitious drilling and research programme with international collaborators to obtain the sedimentary history at two locations near the modern grounding zone of the West Antarctic Ice Sheet (WAIS).
+Our ambitious drilling and research programme is seeking to obtain the sedimentary history at two locations near the modern grounding zone of the West Antarctic Ice Sheet.

 No one has ever drilled deep into the Antarctic seabed at a location so far from a major base, and so close to the centre of the West Antarctic Ice Sheet.
 The thin layer of ocean beneath the ice shelf at the study site has been accessed a few times, but a deep sediment core has never been recovered.
 We are trying to get beneath the ice shelf to access the seabed and give ourselves enough of a window to extract those sediment cores before the hole in the ice freezes up.

-A team of engineers from Te Herenga Waka – Victoria University of Wellington and GNS Science have developed a new ice and sediment drilling system.
+A team of engineers from Te Herenga Waka – Victoria University of Wellington and Earth Sciences New Zealand have developed a new ice and sediment drilling system.

 We will transport this drill system hundreds of kilometres across the Ross Ice Shelf to the Siple Coast.
-We will first use Te Herenga Waka’s Hot Water Drill to melt a 300-mm (12-inch) hole through floating ice with a hot water drill.
-Then a purpose-built light-weight sediment coring system co-owned by GNS Science and Te Herenga Waka will drill over a hundred meters (330 feet) into the seafloor.
+We will first use Te Herenga Waka’s hot water drill to melt a hole through the ice shelf (more than 500 m).
+At KIS3 we will lower a sea-riser through the hole and the 55 m ocean cavity below.
+Then a purpose-built light-weight sediment coring system (The Antarctic Intermediate Depth Drill, AIDD) will drill to the seafloor.
 This transportable system is capable of recovering about 200 metres (660 feet) of sediment from beneath the seafloor in places where the combined depth of the ice shelf (or sea ice) and water column is over 1,000 metres (3,380 feet) thick.

 We will use the Antarctic Intermediate Depth Drill system (AIDD system) to recover sediment cores from under the Ross Ice Shelf.
 The system refers to: